 Dram Shop Liability Under Ohio Law

 If you are wondering if you or a loved that was injured or killed by a drunk driver can sue a bar that over-served the patron under Ohio Law, the answer is – it depends.
 According the statistics compiled by the Ohio State Highway Patrol, there are some alarming statistics in the State of Ohio.
-The amount of fatalities as a percentage of total fatalities in Ohio is as follows:

 According to these statistics, nearly half of all traffic fatalities in the State of Ohio are a result of operating a vehicle while intoxicated.
 To deal with this sad reality, many states have passed what are referred to as “dram shop” laws.
 A dram shop is a historical term used to refer to a tavern or bar.
 These laws aim to hold drinking establishments responsible for injuries caused by over served patrons is some circumstances.